nazar-pc/CleverStyle-Framework/docs/frontend-advanced/Frontend-loading-and-CSS-JS-HTML-processing.md

 * Everything will be compressed with Gzip and placed in `/storage/pcache`

 During this process files are combined into logical bundles while taking into account dependencies between components.
-All necessary dependencies structures and information about bundled files are cached in `/strorage/pcache` in JSON files and CSS/JS/HTML.
+All necessary dependencies structures and information about bundled files are cached in `/strorage/pcache` in JSON files.

 #### Vulcanization
 If vulcanization is enabled, then CSS and JS will be left inlined in HTML files, otherwise they will be placed into separate files in order to be CSP-compatible.